-There are quite a few steps one needs to follow to perfectly using a coping sled on a router table.
+There are quite a few steps one needs to follow to perfectly use a coping sled on a router table.
 They are :

 1. Setting the Depth of Cut

 The very first thing you have to do is to set the depth of cut between the router bit and the fence.
-To do this, you have to make sure the bearing of the cope and stick is perfectly aligned with the fence.
+To do this, you have to ensure the handle and stick’s bearing is perfectly aligned with the fence.
 Now, take a straightedge and put it on the bearing.
 Now keep adjusting it until it is a perfect match.

 2. Placing the Fence

 Now, lock the micro adjuster and do the opposite to the fence.
-After that, bring the fence forward just a little bit ( 1/500th of an inch to be precise).
-Now, you will just barely miss the bearing which will result in the tongue of the cope and stick not interfering with the bottom of the groove, giving you a little bit of glue room.
+After that, bring the fence forward a little bit ( 1/500th of an inch to be precise).
+Now, you will barely miss the bearing, resulting in the tongue of the cope and stick not interfering with the bottom of the groove, giving you a little glue room.
 It also makes sure that the joint fits perfectly on the outside.

 3. Setting the Guide

 Next, you need to set the guide to the fence.
-Take a scrap wood of the width of ¾ of an inch and put it against the fence.
+Take a scrap wood width of ¾ inch and put it against the fence.
 Then bring the coping sled’s base against it.
 Once it is in place, bring the guide against the fence and then lock it.

 4. Setting up the Workpiece